IvSan/Rewiring/index.md

 ### Action points
 1. Main tasks:
    1.1 Install proper earthing in all rooms where it’s missing, ideally without having to cut into the walls, though we’ll see what’s possible.
    1.2 Replace all unearthened sockets with new earthened ones.
-Exact list of sockets in each room will come a bit later.
+Exact list of sockets in each room is above.
    1.3 Upgrade the metercast.

 2. Additional work: